 These banana blueberry oatmeal muffins are perfect for making in advance and eating for breakfast or a snack throughout the week.
 If you’re making them more than a few days in advance, just pop them in the freezer and microwave to reheat!

 I think they’re equally delicious warm and room temperature.
-Portable fruits, veggies, whole grains, and healthy fats that you might actually crave during pregnancy?!
+Portable fruits, veggies, whole grains, and healthy fats that you might actually crave?!
 Yes, please!

-Of course, these ingredients are healthy for anyone, and these oatmeal muffins would be perfect for boosting any picky eater’s diet.
+These oatmeal muffins would be perfect for boosting any picky eater’s diet. 🙂

 How to Make Banana Blueberry Oatmeal Muffins